johnlam90/aws-multi-eni-controller/README.md

 For a code-based version of this diagram (using Mermaid.js), see [ENI Lifecycle Diagram](docs/diagrams/eni-lifecycle.md).

+### Component Architecture

+To understand the relationships between the key components of the AWS Multi-ENI Controller, see the [Class Diagram](docs/diagrams/class-diagram.md).

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.